 Becoming the Happy Therapist

-Initially, Singh worked in rehab centers and received mandatory court-mandated cases for marijuana where patients were dealing with the repercussions of a crime, drug-related offenses, parole, and probation.
+Initially, Singh worked in rehab centers.
+She received mandatory court-mandated cases for marijuana.
+Often patients were dealing with the repercussions of a crime, drug-related offenses, parole, and probation.

 Singh found that many patients were self-medicating to treat legitimate issues and getting punished for doing so.
 Thus, she developed an educational program to help people using marijuana use it medicinally.
 Singh launched the Cannabis Health Program at the Center for Inner Transformations (COIT).

-They began to help people understand the symptoms they were treating and best practices regarding medical marijuana (or clinical cannabis) and dosing.
+They began to help people understand the symptoms they were treating.
+The clinic also helps people understand best practices regarding NJ medical marijuana and dosing.

 She initially received a lot of criticism from the clinical community for opening COIT.
 Singh noted the Cannabis Health Progam at COIT can only treat anxiety and Post Traumatic Stress Disorder (PTSD) since those are the only mental health conditions that currently make a patient eligible for New Jersey’s medical marijuana program.